Author Site Reviewresults

 Documentation of resuscitative efforts and findings shall be completed on the ePCR, and each paramedic who arrived scene shall complete an Incident Report.

-Paramedics shall complete the transportation to the destination hospital once the patient has been loaded onto the stretcher, or extrication has commenced.
+Paramedics shall complete transportation to the receiving facility once the patient has been loaded onto the stretcher, or extrication has commenced.

 Obvious Death